burcukolcak/burcukolcak.github.io/_pages/research.md

 Examining Public Opinion on Childcare as a Campaign Expense. (with Maria Wilson)

-Military Experience and Casualty (In)Sensitivity: Evidence from Congressional Discourse During the Wars in Iraq and Afghanistan (with Michael R. Kenwick and Sumin Lee) <i>(under review)</i>.
+Military Experience and Casualty (In)Sensitivity: Evidence from Congressional Discourse During the Wars in Iraq and Afghanistan. (with Michael R. Kenwick and Sumin Lee) <i>(under review)</i>.

 ### Works in Progress